zbee/xivrp-formatter/readme.md

 Theoretically, it should just be good to go as is in c++20 with cmake.

-It was built in CLion with a Cygwin toolchain, so that will likely also work.
+It was built in CLion with a Cygwin toolchain, so that should work.

 ## License